JanusPetersen/MLOps_2025_Project/README.md

 - Query MLflow for experiments by date
 - Compare F1-scores across models
 - Select best model based on weighted F1-score
-- Compare against production model (if exists)
+- Compare against production model
 - Determine if new model should be promoted

 **Outputs:**